dungatoro/School/data_structures/stack.md

 # Stack

 A stack is a 'LIFO' data structure (last in, first out).
-Data is not read or wrote by index but instead new data is 'pushed' to the top and data is 'popped' from the top to access.
+This is in contrast to 'FIFO' that a [[queue]] uses.
+New data is 'pushed' to the top while reading data means 'popping' the element at the top.

 ## Pointer